Publish to NuGet feeds (YAML/Classic)

 Azure Pipelines | Azure DevOps Server 2019 | TFS 2018 | TFS 2017

-You can publish NuGet packages from your build to NuGet feeds.
+You can publish NuGet packages from your build to NuGet feeds using the Pipeline tasks as well as the Classic user interface.
 You can publish these packages to:

 - Azure Artifacts or the TFS Package Management service.

 - Your internal NuGet repository.

 There are various ways to create NuGet packages during a build.
 If you're already using MSBuild or some other task to create your packages, skip this section and publish your packages.
 Otherwise, add a NuGet task:

 To create a package, add the following snippet to your azure-pipelines.yml file.

 - task: NuGetCommand@2 inputs: command: pack packagesToPack: '**/*.csproj'

 The NuGet task supports a number of options.
 The following list describes some of the key ones.
 The task documentation describes the rest.